ChrisPenner/rasa/README.md

 ### Cons

 -   Module cross-dependencies makes the community infrastructure more fragile;
-    We'll likely have to develop a solution to this as a community as time goes on.
+    We'll likely develop a solution to this as a community as time goes on.
 -   Fragmentation; Not having a single implementation for a given feature means extensions that depend on a feature have to pick a specific implementation to augment.
 Over time data-structures and types will be standardized into Rasa's core to help alleviate this.

 Core Features
 -------------